bcmelov/EMA-Application/README.md

 ## Introduction
 Basic implementation of Etnetera Mobile Academy 2021 - Android (EMA) application.
 Application provides an access to list of participants of EMA 2021 to users with valid credentials.
 Each participant has his own profile, which can be accessed by click on user in UserListFragment, and can be marked and saved as favourite.
+User can also edit his skills.

 ## Description